n8n-io/n8n-docs/docs/doc2/settings-sso-settings.md

 ---
 title: "SSO Settings"
-description: you will find all the details you need for SSO configuration here
+description: The details you need for SSO configuration can be found in SSO Service Provider Settings of DOC².
 date: "2021-10-29"
 icon: material/sign-direction:
 tags: